 Work over the whole of the terrace garden hand weeding and removing any grass, and other classic nuisance weeds – willowherb, bittercress and creeping buttercup.
 Fine grass inevitably crops up here, but is gradually reducing.
-Probably birds and rabbits bring in seed.
-Although it’s quite a big area, it only takes a couple of hours.This is about the last time in the year when it’s feasible to do this as Crocus tomassinianus are beginning to emerge, en masse.
-It’s also moving into a time of the year, when wearing crocs rather than boots, is very helpful in minimising damage to emerging bulb shoots.
+Probably birds and rabbit droppings bring in seed.
+Although it’s quite a big area, it only takes a couple of hours.This is about the last time in the year when it’s feasible to do this for a while as Crocus tomassinianus are beginning to emerge, en masse.
+It’s also moving into a time of the year, when wearing Crocs rather than boots, is very helpful in minimising damage to emerging bulb shoots.

 February Week 1 :

 Another sunny day to hand pollinate snowdrops and Cyclamen coum.